gurdalertek/solstream/doc/SystemArchitecture.md

 ![Agents/Actors/Stakeholders](./img/Slide03.png)

-**Viewers**
-Watch for free free streaming TV channels (with advertisement).
+**Viewers** watch for free free streaming TV channels (with advertisement).

-**Creators**
-Submit/get paid for copyrighted content as NFT.
+**Creators** submit/get paid for copyrighted content as NFT.

-**Advertisers**
-Can purchase advertisement rights to their advertisement videos/messages as NFT (type of advertisement, number of times aired, date interval, times of day)
+**Advertisers** can purchase advertisement rights to their advertisement videos/messages as NFT (type of advertisement, number of times aired, date interval, times of day)

-**Governors**
-Receive royalties/use voting rights by serving on approval committees.
+**Governors** receive royalties/use voting rights by serving on approval committees.

-**Project Team (Future plan)**
-Receive royalties/gain voting rights for developing the project into the future.
+**Project Team (Future plan)** receive royalties/gain voting rights for developing the project into the future.

-**Subscribers (Future plan)**
-Watch for free free streaming TV channels without advertisement.
+**Subscribers (Future plan)** watch for free free streaming TV channels without advertisement.

-**Investors (Future plan)**
-Purchase and get royalties/voting rights for Channel/Network Shares as NFT.
+**Investors (Future plan)** purchase and get royalties/voting rights for Channel/Network Shares as NFT.

-**System**
+**System** coordinates all the events, contracts, advertisements, DAO, and other components.

 ###  Use Cases and Flows for Agents/Actors/Stakeholders